 Shame All Around, But For What?

 Additionally, women are also made to feel a lot of shame for what they experience.
 During periods, due to the physical changes in process inside a woman’s body, she is prone to cramps, nausea, headaches/light headed-ness and a host of other symptoms.
 Most women are perceived to be inferior or weaker if they showcase these symptoms.
 Did you know, less than 1/5th of women in Pakistan use sanitary napkins.
+We’ve ranked the best real money online casino sites to join based on their bonuses, game selection, and overall reputation and reliability.

 Moreover, the brown bag packing during the purchase of sanitary napkins is problematic.
 It has been ingrained in women’s minds that buying sanitary napkins openly is disrespectful.
 “There are certain boundaries that we should not cross I think purchasing sanitary pad without a brown paper is an act of shame,” said a woman when asked about this matter.